 Autonomous Weeder: Relentless with weeds

 For its solution, Carbon Robotics built a 4.300-pound (9.500-pound) four-wheeled robot.
 Use GPS and computer vision to navigate crops looking for weeds.
-It has an onboard supercomputer and high-resolution cameras to identify unwanted plants, and eight 150W lasers that work simultaneously to destroy them with thermal energy.
+It has an onboard supercomputer and high-resolution cameras to identify unwanted plants, and eight 150W lasers that operate simultaneously to destroy them with thermal energy.
 It has an insane speed: it kills 100.000 per hour.

 Precision agriculture and robotics: an infallible combination

-“Artificial intelligence and deep learning technology are creating efficiencies in a variety of industries.
-We are excited to apply it to agriculture, ”he says Paul Mikesell, CEO and founder of Carbon Robotics.
+"Artificial intelligence and deep learning technology are creating efficiencies in a variety of industries.
+We are excited to apply it to agriculture," he says.
+Paul Mikesell, CEO and founder of Carbon Robotics.
 “Farmers, and others in the global food supply chain, are innovating now more than ever to feed the world.
 Our goal at Carbon Robotics is to create tools that address their most challenging problems.
-One of the most nefarious is the management and elimination of weeds “.
+One of the most nefarious is the management and elimination of weeds. "

 Carbon Robotics has been developing and testing its herbicide robots since 2018 with the help of farmers.
 It has already sold out of its 2021 models, opening pre-orders for the 2022 line.

 Weeds are forewarned.